 Accepting Mistakes

 Accepting Mistakes is hard specially when it is a critical defect being missed on production.
-Being a sole member or team to ensure 100% quality in softwares is very tough, especially with every changing requirements, customer feedbacks, competitors sites creating same functionality is much interactive way and not to forget n numbers of contributions due to distributed micro service architecture.
+Being a sole member or team to ensure 100% quality in softwares is very tough, especially with every changing requirements, customer feedbacks, competitors sites creating same functionality in much interactive way and not to forget n numbers of code commits due to distributed micro service architecture.

-Hence, to delivery quality by focusing on what being developed and it's side effect is really important.
+Hence, to deliver quality by focusing on what being developed and it's side effect is really important.
 Skipping a single configuration or not thinking about backward compatibility results in mistakes.
-These mistakes are identified by doing RCA of defects on production.
+These mistakes are identified by doing RCA of defects on production and keeping notes to avoid this in future.

 Learning from mistakes, understanding where ball was dropped and keeping your head high is important ( and necessary) otherwise doing repetitive mistakes leads to loss of trust, disbelief and fear for the software running on production.